Basque conflict: 2000–2009

 In 2000, ETA resumed violence and intensified its attacks, especially against senior politicians, such as Ernest Lluch.
 At the same time, dozens of ETA members were arrested and the Abertzale left lost some of the support it had obtained in the 1998 elections.
 The breaking of the truce provoked Herri Batasuna's dissolution and its reformation into a new party called Batasuna.
-Following disagreements over the internal organization of the Batasuna, a group of people broke away to form a separate political party, Aralar, present mainly in Navarre.
+Following disagreements over the internal organization of Batasuna, a group broke away to form a separate political party, Aralar, present mainly in Navarre.
 In 2002, the Spanish government passed a law, named Ley de Partidos (Law of Parties), which allows the banning of any party that directly or indirectly condones terrorism or sympathises with a terrorist organisation.
 As ETA was considered a terrorist organisation and Batasuna did not condemn its actions, the government banned Batasuna in 2003.
 It was the first time since Franco's dictatorship that a political party had been banned in Spain.
 That same year, Spanish authorities closed the only newspaper written fully in Basque, Egunkaria, and journalists were arrested, due to allegations of links with ETA which were dismissed by a Spanish justice seven years later.
-In 1998, another newspaper, Egin, had already been closed on similar grounds that were also dismissed by Spanish justice eleven years later.
+In 1998, another newspaper, Egin, had already been closed on similar grounds that were also dismissed eleven years later.